2018 Armistice 100th Anniversary

 Tuesday November 13

-As we near the conclusion of our battlefield tour we bid goodbye to Flanders, heading for the Channel Tunnel to make our way to the United Kingdom.
-Upon arrival on English soil we gather for our Farewell Lunch at a local restaurant, to reflect upon our unique and inspiring journey.
+As we near the conclusion of our battlefield tour we bid goodbye to Flanders, heading for the Channel Coast and a visit to Wimereux and the final resting place of LCol John McCrae.
+We cross the Channel Tunnel to make our way to the United Kingdom, arriving on English soil to gather for our Farewell Lunch and reflect upon our unique and inspiring journey.
 Before we depart the coast we make a final visit to a special location near the cliffs of Dover, a WWI location with a Canadian connection which is seldom visited but which beckons us to call.
 We then journey to the amazing cosmopolitan city of London.
 Overnight London - The Cumberland (2 nights).
 Breakfast, Lunch.

 Wednesday November 14